dbaitech/Cryptographic-Algorithms/README.md

 2. [LWE](#lwe)

 ## ElGamal
-Contains elgamal.py which encompasses generation of private and public keys as well as encryption and decryption.
-Homomorphic addition and multiplication are coming soon...
+Contains elgamal.py which encompasses generation of private and public keys as well as encryption and decryption, homomorphic addition and multiplication by a scalar (exponential ElGamal scheme) and homomorphic multiplication (ElGamal).
 The main.py presents an example of its use.

 ## LWE